Who would purchase the land? What are the terms?

 How can the purchase of this property protect Laramie’s drinking water?

 The Casper Aquifer is a primary source of drinking water for the City of Laramie and for private well owners.
-About 95% of the property sits atop the Casper Aquifer recharge zone, where surface water flows underground to replenish groundwater stored in the aquifer.
+Nearly all of the Pilot Hill purchase area sits atop the Casper Aquifer recharge zone, where surface water flows underground to replenish groundwater stored in the aquifer.

 Pollutants are also able to enter the aquifer through the recharge zone.
 The recharge zone is vulnerable to contaminants from most kinds of human development, such as septic systems in homes, storm runoff along roadways and agricultural chemicals and waste.
 The recharge zone in this area is particularly vulnerable to the infiltration of contaminants because the highly permeable fractured bedrock is largely uncovered by soil or overlying rock formations.